sflash-biz/TradeX/README.md

 ## Manual Installation

+- Download script from this repo using Code -> **Download ZIP** and unpack ZIP archive.
 - Copy and raname **sft** dir to your domain root dir.
 You can rename it as you want.
 - Make files and dirs rights like in docs Installation manual or cd to your **sft** dir and run inside this commands:
 ```